henriquebortoletto/wordpress-api/README.md

-## Sobre
+## About

-Construção de uma api no wordpress para ser consumida no front.
+Serving wordpress as an API for frontend consumption.